JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 "Before" and "after" filenames pattern is <path>before.\$LANG_FILE_EXTENSION\$.template</path> and <path>after.\$LANG_FILE_EXTENSION\$.template</path> respectively.

+> If a plugin project is multi-module, and it combines resources into a single JAR, make sure that all intention description files have unique names or paths.
+> Otherwise, only the last packed description file will exist in the distribution package.
+>
+{style="warning"}

 #### Testing the Plugin

 > Note that running the test requires setting system property `idea.home.path` in the `test` task configuration of the Gradle build script.